abg/dbsake/README.rst

       -?, --help     Show this message and exit.

     Commands:
-      decode         Decode a MySQL tablename as a unicode name. encode         Encode a MySQL tablename
+      decode-tablename  Decode a MySQL filename.
+      encode-tablename  Encode a MySQL table identifier.
       fincore           Report cached pages for a file. frmdump           Dump schema from MySQL frm files. help              Show help for a command.
       sandbox           Create a sandboxed MySQL instance.
-      sieve          Filter a mysqldump plaintext SQL stream uncache        Drop OS cached pages for a file. upgrade-mycnf  Upgrade a MySQL option file
+      sieve             Filter and transform mysqldump output.
+      uncache           Uncache file(s) from the OS page cache. upgrade-mycnf     Upgrade a MySQL option file.

 "Upgrading" a my.cnf
 ====================